 S. C. Teacher Loan Program was established to provide loan assistance to qualified students in education.
 This may be cancelled at a rate of 20 percent or \$3,000 whichever is greater for each full year of teaching in either an eligible critical subject area or a critical geographic area in South Carolina.
 Teaching in both types of critical areas increases the cancellation benefit to 33 percent or \$5,000.
-Available to only South Carolina residents, this program is based on minimum academic expectations.
+Available only to South Carolina residents.
 Freshmen and sophomores may borrow \$5,000 per year.
 Students who qualify as "career changers" may borrow up to \$15,000 per year.
 Applicants should submit the S.C.
 Teachers Loan Application by April 1.
 Fund are limited with renewal applicants given priority.
 Additional information, including academic criteria and critical areas/critical subjects, is available from the S.C.
 Student Loan Corporation Web site at www.scstudentloan.org.